-Ben Stiller As ‘Little Focker’ Michael Cohen Gets Lie Detector From Robert De Niro As Robert Mueller
+‘SNL’: Ben Stiller As ‘Little Focker’ Michael Cohen Gets Lie Detector From Robert De Niro As Robert Mueller

 Did we just have a ‘Meet The Fockers’ reunion on ‘SNL’?
-Robert de Niro, as Robert Mueller, finally gave Michael Cohen a lie detector test.
-Did we mention Cohen’s played by Ben Stiller?
-Watch the insane cold open here!
+Robert de Niro and Ben Stiller starred as Robert Mueller and Michael Cohen for a hilarious cold open that has to be seen to be believed.
+Watch here!

 We’re still freaking out about what just happened on Saturday Night Live.
 The cold open started as it usually does, with two SNL players doing top notch political impressions.
 And in walks…Ben Stiller?
 Yep, that’s him!
-Stiller, as Trump’s lawyer, Michael Cohen, is mocked as being a “big dummy” by Jeff Sessions and Mike Pence, who trick him into going into a different room…with a lie detector test.
-Robert Mueller walks in — it’s Robert De Niro!
-Yes, he’s there to “catch that little focker.”
+Stiller, as Trump’s lawyer, Michael Cohen, is labeled a “big dummy” by Jeff Sessions (Kate McKinnon) and Mike Pence (Beck Bennett) after telling them things like, he’s an “attorney at law and sometimes not at law,” and that Trump is “the kindest, smartest, sexiest, least colluding man on Earth.”
+So obviously, they tricked him into getting caught by Robert Mueller.

+Enter…Robert De Niro!
+Mueller hooks Cohen up to the lie detector and starts grilling him about Stormy Daniels and everything about President Donald Trump.
+Yes, Cohen paid off Stormy, but he didn’t tell Trump about it because he wanted it to be a surprise!
+Sure, buddy.
+He asks Mueller to tell him all the presidential code names, and they’re quite…colorful.
+Cohen is Dead Man Walking.
+Trump?
+Well first, it was Putin’s Little Bitch.
+Now, it’s Stormy’s Little Bitch!
+Both Ivanka Trump and Jared Kushner are codenamed Girlfriend.
+And Donald Trump Jr. and Eric Trump?
+Two Fredos.
+Ouch!

 “Why don’t you have a seat, Mr. Cohen?” #SNL pic.twitter.com/YQDhpFTmD7